 Step 1.
 Report the Injury

-Our workers’ comp attorneys have seen many cases where the workplace insurance company tries to deny the claim if the injury was not reported promptly.
+Our workers’ compensation attorneys in Camdenton and Lebanon, MO, have seen many cases where the workplace insurance company tries to deny the claim if the injury was not reported promptly.
 The best way to avoid an issue is to report your injury to your employer as soon as possible.

 Step 2.
 Seek Medical Attention and Mention it Happened at Work